2 Kings 4

 And he said to his father, “My head, my head!”
 And he said to the young man, “Take him to his mother.”

 Paraphrase: Suddenly the boy grabbed his head and cried out in pain.
 “My head! my head!” he yelled out.
-He tumbled off his seat and lay on the ground clutching his head.
+He tumbled off his seat and fell to the ground clutching his head.
 Several of the reapers looked up in astonishment at the boy.
 They let out a yell of alarm and rushed to his side.
-The boys father also noticed and came on the run.
+The boy’s father was quickly called, and he came on the run.
 “What’s the problem?!” he said?
 “Did something hit him or was he bitten by something?!”

 “We have no idea!” shouted the reapers.
 “We just heard a yell and saw him fall over clutching his head!”